dthomas601/fuzzing_tutorial/2_Harness_Building/Exercise/README.md

 }
 ```

-A proof of concept driver program is shown below:
+A proof of concept driver program (mortgage_base.cpp) is shown below:

 ```
 #include <iostream>